-Protein types do better on low-carbohydrate, high-protein and high-fat diets.
+Protein types do better on low-carbohydrate, high-protein, and high-fat diets.
 A typical ratio might be 40 percent protein and 30 percent each of fats and carbohydrates, but the amounts could easily shift to 50 percent fats and as little as 10 percent carbohydrates depending on individual genetic requirements.

-Carb types normally feel best when the majority of their food is carbohydrate.
+Carb types normally feel best when the majority of their food is carbohydrates.
 However, just as we only have one word for snow while the Eskimos have many more, we only have one word for carbs while there are actually different types.
 There is a major difference between vegetables and grains and yet they are both referenced as “carbs.”

-Once a person attains a normal weight and does not struggle with other insulin related disorders, it is actually possible to consume some grains and remain perfectly healthy.
+Once a person attains a normal weight and does not struggle with other insulin-related disorders, it is actually possible to consume some grains and remain perfectly healthy.
 Carb types actually can do quite well with grains, but remember this is likely to only be about 15 percent of the population at best.

 Don’t stress out about the percentages; they are only rough guidelines.
 Even if they needed to be precise, you wouldn’t take the time or make the effort to eat exact percentages of foods every single time you ate, especially for the rest of your life.

-Additionally, your activity and stress levels will affect and alter the quantity of food, as well as the ratio of proteins, fats and carbohydrates, you need to feel your best.
+Additionally, your activity and stress levels will affect and alter the quantity of food, as well as the ratio of proteins, fats, and carbohydrates, you need to feel your best.